Sweardog/Quartz-Resonance-Simulation/README.md

 ## Pseudocode for Centroid Alignment (Python Script 'Centroid Alignment')

-    - Set number of waves
+    - Set a number of waves to align
-    - Assume average gap hasn't been minimized
+    - Assume their average gap hasn't been minimized

     While the average gap hasn't minimized:
         for each wave: